MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/attach-gpu-to-linux-vm.md

 8. Find The TCP/IP address for the Ubuntu installation using the **ifconfig** command and copy the IP address for the **eth0** interface.

-9. Use a SSH client such as [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/) to connect to the Ubuntu VM for further configuration.
+9. Use an SSH client such as [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/) to connect to the Ubuntu VM for further configuration.

 10. Upon login through the SSH client, issue the command **lspci** and validate that the NVIDIA GPU is listed as "3D controller."